Understanding the Opportunities in Providing ADR Online and Adapting Your Techniques to the Online Environment (20 hrs CPD)

 7. Membership of our panel of ODR Professionals with access to our private LinkedIn group where, as well as being updated on ODR developments, members will be able to network with fellow ODR professionals and develop ideas, projects etc.This is a small group focused on practical aspects to help exploit the opportunities ODR opens up for practitioners.

 8. A continually growing online library resource of references to books and papers on the subject with full access to certain of them.
-Once enrolled you remain a permanent member to benefit from additions to the course.

 10. Detailed presentations of ODR systems.

 Live webinar experts will include Colin Rule, who headed the ODR department at eBay for more than 8 years and, later PayPal's ODR department as well as being the founder and current Chairman and COO of Modria.com Inc, the company recognised as the leaders in the field.
 Colin wrote the seminal ODR book, Online Dispute Resolution For Business, which covers ODR as applied to B2B, Ecommerce, Consumer, Employment, Insurance, and Other Commercial Conflicts.